Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 ## Learning Goals

-- Use `puts` statement to send content to the screen
+- Use the `puts` statement to send content to the screen
 - Force text to the next line with the newline character `\n`
-- Use `print` statement to send content to the screen
+- Use the `print` statement to send content to the screen
-- Use `p` statement to send content to the screen and return a value
+- Use the `p` statement to send content to the screen and return a value
 - Recognize the difference between `p` and other output methods

 ## Introduction